Welcome to Dubrovnik cruise port, Croatia! (Post updated: January 2024)

 - Dubrovnik Pass is a 1-day city pass that costs 35€ and allows access to attractions including the City Walls, Cultural History Museum, Rector’s Palace, Marin Držić House, Museum of Modern Art Dubrovnik, Bukovac House, Friars Minor Franciscan Monastery Museum, Maritime Museum, Dubrovnik Natural History Museum, Ethnographic Museum, The Pulitika Studio, Dulčić Masle Pulitika Gallery, and Archaeological exhibitions.
 It also includes unlimited rides on public transport and discounts on tours, activities, food and drinks, and other services.
 Dubrovnik Pass will save you a lot of money as the entrance to the City Walls only will cost you the same money.
 Dubrovnik Pass can be bought at tourist information offices, kiosks, hotels, museums and generally all the attractions.
 A 3-day pass is also available for 45€, as well as a 7-day pass which costs 55€.

-- Public car parks are available in the port of Dubrovnik and in the Old Town (Best-in-Parking) on Zagrebačka street.
+- Public car parks are available in the port of Dubrovnik and the Old Town (Best-in-Parking) on Zagrebačka Street.
 Check out Dubrovnik rent-a-car deals

 - The climate in Dubrovnik is Mediterranean, with hot, dry summers and mild, rainy winters.
 The best time to visit is between June and August, however, be ready for large crowds and high prices as these are the peak months.
-For helpful cruise packing tips, check out my article What to Pack for a Cruise in 2023 – Top 60 Cruise Essentials
+For helpful cruise packing tips, check out my article What to Pack for a Cruise – Top 55 Cruise Essentials

 - Explore Dubrovnik tours and activities

 - Book a private transfer to/from Dubrovnik cruise port

 - Search the best hotel deals in Dubrovnik